Plant Medicine

 Sacred.

-Intentional preparation, supported ceremony, and deep integration — for those called to this path.
+Intentional preparation, supported ceremony, and deep integration.
+For those ready to go deeper.

 My Perspective